Bachelor of Commerce (minor only)

 - ENLA101 The English Language introduces students to the study of the English language, its words, sounds and sentences.
 It also introduces the conceptual and analytical tools which linguists use to understand how languages are constructed.

-- ENLA102 From Babies to Adults: How Experience Shapes your Language – participants will assess the role of language experience in how we speak, how we listen and how our beliefs are shaped.
+- ENLA102 Language and Society in New Zealand and Beyond – participants will assess the role of language experience in how we speak, how we listen and how our beliefs are shaped.

 200-level and beyond

 Beyond first-year, more specialised courses explore a variety of topics.
 At 200-level, students are introduced to the sociolinguistic study of language and will analyse English language variation across space and time.
 At 300-level, courses include New Zealand English and the History of English.